cla-cif/english-with-claudia/README.md

           b.
 The user has two options, click the about me link on the navigation bar or scroll to discover more in the immediate following section "About me"

 2. As a First Time impaired visitor, I want to be able to easily navigate throughout the site to find information, find sufficient contrast ratio, find suitable colours,   find animations disabled.
         a.
-Colors contrast with the background and are color blindness friendly as information will still be clear regardless of the deficiency.
+Colours contrast with the background and are colour blindness friendly as information will still be clear regardless of the deficiency.
         b.
 Fonts sizes are by default sufficiently big and therefore readable.
         c.
-All the text, labels, images are readable by Chrome Screen Reader extention.
+All the text, labels, images are readable by Chrome Screen Reader extension.
         d.
 Animations are disabled if the users sets a "prefers-reduced-motion" option.

  3. As a First Time Visitor, I might want to find out more about the service on social media.